ihstevenson/compoisson_stan/README.md

-Code for fitting COM-Poisson models using MatlabStan
+Code for fitting count data using MatlabStan (particularly COM-Poisson models)

 * Author:  Ian Stevenson
-* This work is licensed under a Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/).
+* This work (except where noted) is licensed under a Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/). fastBSpline from Patrick Mineault, strjoin.m from by Kota Yamaguchi.

+# Installation
+This code uses MatlabStan (dev-branch) from https://github.com/brian-lau/MatlabStan